Marilyn J. Perkins Claassen

 - Tracy Johnson - Scholarship sponsored by the Certified Equity Professional Institute

-- Kelly Resnick - Scholarship sponsored by OptionEase
+- Kelly Resnick, CEP - Scholarship sponsored by OptionEase

-- Jill Chris - Scholarship sponsored by the Certified Equity Professional Institute
+- Jill Chris, CEP - Scholarship sponsored by the Certified Equity Professional Institute

-- Kelley Moore - Scholarship sponsored by OptionEase
+- Kelley Moore, CEP - Scholarship sponsored by OptionEase

 - Kevin Feeney - Scholarship sponsored by OptionEase

 - Michele Addington - Scholarship sponsored by the Certified Equity Professional Institute

 Applicants can come from any country and must have at least 2 years experience working in the equity compensation field.
-Once a scholarship award recipient has successfully earned the CEP designation, the recipient will be expected to be an active participant in the CEP Society and volunteer to assist in the test preparation activities.
+Once a scholarship award recipient has successfully earned the CEP designation, the recipient will be expected to be an active participant in the CEP Institute by volunteering to assist in the test preparation activities.
 It is expected that recipients will be involved in the stock plan community by volunteering with their local NASPP and/or GEO chapters and represent the CEPI at industry events.
 The recipients will be expected to promote the CEP designation throughout their career in the stock plan industry.

 The successful applicant will demonstrate many of the same qualities that Marilyn demonstrated such as: commitment to improving the stock plan profession, public service, integrity, enthusiasm, energetic approach, and passion for the importance of obtaining the CEP designation.
 The selection committee includes at least one professional who knew Marilyn, as well as a representative from Santa Clara University.
 The selection committee and process is to be managed by the CEPI Advisory Board.

-To be considered for the scholarship, the applicant form and requested documentation must be complete and delivered or post marked on or before the deadline.
+To be considered for a scholarship, the applicant form and requested documentation must be complete and delivered or post marked on or before the deadline.

 - Current copy of your resume

 - 250-400 word summary statement of your long-term professional goals relevant to the equity compensation field and why obtaining a CEP designation is important to you.

 - A letter of recommendation from an individual who is qualified to evaluate your qualifications